Tesla (NASDAQ: TSLA) Bull, Base and Bear Price Prediction and Forecast

-Shares of Tesla Inc. (NASDAQ:TSLA) gained 10.45% over the past five trading sessions, reversing the EV maker’s losing streak after it reported expectedly poor Q2 financials.
-The stock remains down 20.25% from its year-to-date high on Jan.
+Shares of Tesla Inc. (NASDAQ:TSLA) lost 3.74% over the past five trading sessions compounding woes after the company reported expectedly poor Q2 financials.
+The stock remains down 22.60% from its year-to-date high on Jan.
 15, and since hitting its all-time high on Dec.
-17, 2024, TSLA is down nearly 29%.
-When the company reported last week, it announced that in Q2, revenues were down 12% year over year (YoY), EPS was down 23% YoY, operating income was down 42% YoY and vehicle deliveries fell to 384,122 — down 14% YoY.
+17, 2024, TSLA is down nearly 31%.
+When the company reported in July, it announced that in Q2, revenues were down 12% year over year (YoY), EPS was down 23% YoY, operating income was down 42% YoY and vehicle deliveries fell to 384,122 — down 14% YoY.
 After the earnings call, the stock sold off to the tune of 9.5% before bottoming the following afternoon.

 In June and July, the EV firm has experienced a series of price target revisions from analysts.
 Goldman Sachs raised its price target on TSLA to $315 from $285 while maintaining a “Neutral” rating.
 Benchmark raised its price target on TSLA to $475 from $350 while maintaining a “Buy” rating following the successful launch of Tesla’s robotaxi business in Austin.
 UBS raised its price target on TSLA to $215 from $190 but maintained its “Sell” rating.
 Mizuho lowered its price target on TSLA to $375 from $390 while maintaining its “Outperform” rating.